alkonosst/SSLClient/README.md

 ---

 ## Description
-The **SSLClient** library allows establishing a secure connection using SSL/TLS.
+The **SSLClientESP32** library allows establishing a secure connection using SSL/TLS.
 Has been designed for ESP32.
 Allows you to give a secure connection to any object derived from `Client`, such as [WiFiClient](https://github.com/espressif/arduino-esp32/tree/master/libraries/WiFi) and [TinyGsmClient](https://github.com/vshymanskyy/TinyGSM).
 Offers to be able to attach a [Certificate Bundle](https://github.com/espressif/arduino-esp32/blob/master/libraries/WiFiClientSecure/README.md#using-a-bundle-of-root-certificate-authority-certificates) to the client, reducing the number of certificates entered manually into the firmware and increasing the possibility of